Cypress College LGBTQ+ Resources

 How do I set my chosen/preferred name?

 You may only designate a chosen/preferred first name; your legal last name (surname) will remain unchanged.
 Your chosen name will be reviewed and processed by the Admissions and Records office.
 If approved, Cypress College will make every effort to use your chosen name wherever possible.
 However, chosen name requests will be denied if the name is used inappropriately.
 (For more information, you can view the District’s Administrative Procedure 5041.)
 Chosen name changes are typically processed within two business days; however, it could take as much as two weeks if submitted at the beginning of the semester.
 Once they are processed, they will be immediately visible on faculty rosters in myGateway.
 It may take an additional two business days to be visible in Canvas.
+Chosen names will also appear on Student ID cards.

 Where will my gender, pronouns, and preferred/chosen name be used?